 The Wash & Stain Bar works the material to remove dirt, grease, oil, makeup, and ring around the collar.

 To remove odor, presoak the item for 30 minutes in hot water mixed with ¼ cup of Scented Vinegar.

-Turn the item inside out, and do not wash with materials that produce lint (such as fleece jackets, towels, and sweaters).
+Corduroy can get wet and be machine washed.
+For machine washing corduroy, ,turn the item inside out, and do not wash with materials that produce lint (such as fleece jackets, towels, and sweaters).